navytux/pygolang/README.rst

 Package `golang` provides Go-like features for Python:

+- `gpython` is Python interpreter with support for lightweight threads.
 - `go` spawns lightweight thread.
 - `chan` and `select` provide channels with Go semantic.
 - `method` allows to define methods separate from class.